baigelbytes/lifecoachbaig/content/lifecoaching.md

 There are several different options listed below feel free to pick whichever one best suits your needs.
 Please mention the service you're interested in using in the booking email.

-**Please note: ALL payments must be made in advance of recieving any services.**

 ### One, 1 Hour Coaching Session
 1 hour · £50